 These scales are used extensively in jazz, blues and pop improvisation.
-The fingering given here is for a guide only as there are many possible alternatives - if it works it's correct!
+The fingerings given here are for a guide only as there are many possible alternatives.
+In fact, I have sometimes shown different fingerings in the notation / keyboard views, which is not a mistake - if it works it's correct!

-Note that the major pentatonic scales are always the same as the relative minor, but start on different notes.
-The major pentatonic being based around the major 6/9 chord and the minor based round the minor 7sus4 chord - which are the same chords.
+Note that the major pentatonic scales are always the same as the relative minor but start on different notes.
+The major pentatonic being based around the major 6/9 chord and the minor based round the minor 7add4 chord - which are the same chords.
 Know these chords and you will automatically know these scales!

 Note also that the blues scale is almost identical to the minor pentatonic - the only difference being the added flattened fifth.
-The blues scales listed here are all written in the same key as the pentatonic scales but note that the blues scale is neither major nor minor.
+The blues scales listed here are all written in the same key as the minor pentatonic scales.